Communications, Marketing, and Public Relations

 The Bloustein School’s Communications department helps to promote the school as well as assist faculty, staff, and students with Rutgers guidelines.
 Among many responsibilities, the office serves as the liaison with the Rutgers University Communications Office (R-Comm), assists with obtaining editorial, design, and photography needs, manages the content of the Bloustein School’s official academic and promotional publications, the school’s website and key social media sites, and the release of Bloustein School news and other information.

 Bloustein School faculty are available to speak with the media upon request.
 If you are a reporter, writer, editor or other media representative seeking an academic expert or other assistance, please contact Karyn Olsen, Bloustein School Assistant Director of Communications, Marketing, and Public Relations or Megan Schuman (schumann [at] rutgers.edu), Senior Public Relations Specialist, Rutgers Communications and Marketing (R-Comm), 848-445-1907.

 Print and Publications

-Faculty and staff in need of business card should supply the following information and email Karyn Olsen (karyno [at] rutgers.edu) when you are ready to order:
+Faculty and staff in need of business cards should supply the following information and email Karyn Olsen (karyno [at] rutgers.edu) when you are ready to order:

 - Name (degrees/credentials if desired)